 "I would rather not try to explain the where, but I am sure that you can fun guessing for yourself," Senior said, "Now these are the other components that we make ourselves and hold the patents."
 Handing Stan a bundle of engineering drawings and pointing at the conveyor belt bringing those to the assembly area.

 "This line is the sleep guns, the next Kinetic Shields, then over here the portal gates for vehicle transport," Senior narrated, "Observe all you wish I will leave you with Tom, who can answer any questions."

-"Well with this in hand I should start to simulate the effects using the gear I already have.
-If I may return to see something I missed?"
+"Well, with this in hand, I should start to simulate the effects using the gear I already have.
+If I can return to see something I missed?"
 Stan asked as he farewelled Senior to go back to the Uni.

 "Sure anytime, glad you enjoyed yourself," Senior offered, "I may come down and look over your shoulder if you don't mind?"
-So the two shook hands on it, and Stan and Tom headed east.
+The two shook hands on it, and Stan and Tom headed east.

 Back in his office, Stan started by examining the charts for the contacts with the voltages going in and out, together with the design of the antennas.
 Stan was getting an inkling of the waveform that he needed to generate.
 Gloating over what he had discovered, Stan started the process of designing a series of experiments.